How to configure Voice VLAN on Omada Switches using Omada Controller

 For other parameters just keep default or configure as you need.

-After created the voice VLAN 2, the default port profile “all” will be automatically changed to VLAN1 untagged, PVID=1 and VLAN 2 tagged, however, we need to let VLAN 2 be untagged on this port too, so a new port profile is needed.
+After created the voice VLAN 2, the default port profile “all” will be automatically changed to VLAN1 untagged, PVID=1 and VLAN 2 tagged, however, the port with voice VLAN enabled will join the corresponding VLAN as untagged automatically when the voice traffic is detected.
+Therefore, we don't need to add the voice VLAN into the port profile, for example, here we only need VLAN1 untagged and PVID=1, which is the same as the Default port profile created automatically, so we don't need to create a new one.

 Step 4.
-Apply the new port profile to the port connecting to IP phones.
+Apply the correct port profile to the port connecting to IP phones.

-Go to Devices page, click on the switch to enter its private configuration page, in Ports, change to this port profile for the ports you are connecting to IP phones and you want to enable Voice VLAN on, for example, here I will change port 1’s port profile to the new one.
+Go to Devices page, click on the switch to enter its private configuration page, in Ports, change to the correct port profile for the ports you are connecting to IP phones and you want to enable Voice VLAN on, for example, here I will change port 1’s port profile to Default.

 Till now, the configuration of Voice VLAN on the Controller GUI has been finished, we need to use CLI templates to issue the commands to the switches.